Tuition & Frequently Asked Questions

 Families with more than three children enrolled in the same school year will pay no more than the applicable three children tuition rate for that year.
 The tuition rate is somewhat lower for families who are registered members of any Catholic parish to reflect the fact that so many Catholic individuals and organizations underwrite our expenses so families can choose a Catholic education for their children.

-Our per-student cost is approximately $8,000 per year, significantly more than even our highest tuition tier, which means that every child is subsidized.
+Our per-student cost is approximately $8,500 per year, more than even our highest tuition tier, which means that the tuition for every child is subsidized.
 Fundraising makes up the difference.
-Tuition assistance is available for families who qualify.
+Additional tuition assistance is available for families who qualify.
 The school uses the FACTS program to help determine eligibility.

 Can we afford to send our student(s) to St. Francis Xavier School?